 People may also find that nausea fluctuates throughout the day.
 Monitoring symptoms can help manage them better and pinpoint a person’s triggers.

 A person can have long periods of remission, which means they do not experience any symptoms.
-Remission may last for weeks or even years.
-During a relapse, symptoms such as nausea may return.
+Remission may last for

 In some people, nausea may be so severe it causes loss of appetite.
 This can be serious, as it could lead to malnourishment, fatigue, and weight loss.
 If people are unable to keep fluids down, it could lead to dehydration.